Frequently Asked Questions

-How long is a Rebuilding Ireland Home Loan provisional letter of offer valid for?
+How long is a Rebuilding Ireland Home Loan Approval in Principle letter valid for?

-A provisional letter of loan offer is valid for a period of 6 months from date of issue, subject to the terms and conditions contained therein.
+An Approval in Principle letter is valid for a period of 6 months from date of issue, subject to the terms and conditions contained therein.
 However, the interest rate is determined by the date of draw down of the loan and this may change within the 6-month validity period.